Wellness

 The Journey Forward

-Managing stress with Ayurveda is a journey of self-discovery and self-care.
-It requires:
+Managing stress with Ayurveda is a process of getting to know yourself and learning to care for yourself.
+It asks for:

 • Patience and consistency